Frequently Asked Questions

 How are school supplies handled?

-In June you will receive a stationery list for standard items that are purchased through school for grades 1-8.
+In August you will be invoices through your FACTS account for standard items that are purchased through school for grades 1-8, including the STEM, art and tech fee.
 In addition, each grade has a supplies list as part of the Summer Reading and Math packet.
-These are items that you can purchase on your own, such as crayons, notebooks, etc. Kindergarten supplies are purchased through the classroom and billed in September for them.
+These are items that you can purchase on your own, such as crayons, notebooks, etc. Kindergarten supplies are purchased through the classroom, no separate supply list is published for kindergarten.

 Do students bring their lunch or can they buy lunch at school?

 Students have the choice to bring their lunch or buy it.
-Lunch ordering is done online through the Yay Lunch app.
+Lunch ordering is done online through the lunchroom coordinator.
 In addition, there are snacks and drinks that can be purchased by the children on a daily basis.

 When is recess?